There may be a school of thought that considers lawn bowls is just for seniors, but this is definitely not the case in Torquay.

-Trudie Crouch, our own Bowling Sales Executive here at TLH Leisure Resort, was herself initially introduced to the sport by her daughter, Ella, who at the age of 14 is already fanatical about bowling.
-(Trudie & Ella are pictured here on our TLH indoor bowls arena.)
+Trudie Crouch, our own Bowling Sales Executive here at TLH Leisure Resort, was herself initially introduced to the sport by her daughter, Ella, is fanatical about bowling.

 Ella’s enthusiasm started when her school, St Cuthbert Mayne, became one of 6 local schools involved in the Torbay Schools Bowling League, mentored and coached by local clubs.
 Under the wing of Torquay Bowling Club, she was lucky enough to be a member of the winning team, beating the Torquay Boys Grammar.